 Providing appropriate support for student at all times

-Students should be provided with the right support to help them to complete their programme.
-This includes access to the right people, who are appropriately prepared to help them meet their learning outcomes.
+Students must be provided with the right support to help them to complete their programme.
+This includes access to the right people, who must be appropriately prepared to help them meet their learning outcomes.

-Who supports students will depend on a number of different factors, including what environment it is, the programme outcomes of individual students, individual student needs, and what skills or competencies are being taught.
+Who supports students will depend on a number of different factors, including what environment it is, the programme outcomes of individual students, individual student needs, what underpinning knowledge or evidence is required and what proficiencies or skills are being taught.

-Students must also have the opportunity to learn from a wide range of people and professionals.
-This includes all nurses, midwives and nursing associates in a practice environment, regardless of whether they are acting as a practice supervisor, but also members of the public, service users and patients, other staff, including other employee groups such as phlebotomists and maternity support workers.
 Peer to peer learning is also a form of learning that can be used.
+Consideration should be given to who is best placed to help support the learning of specific skills and proficiencies in that learning environment.
 The student should feel empowered to seek out learning opportunities and involve as many people as they need in order to learn from the experience.
 More information can be found on this in the section on learning environments and experiences.

-We require that all students have access to a nominated person while in practice, who must be available to support students and their concerns, in line with the following standard:
+We require that all students have access to a nominated person while in practice, who must be available to support students and advise them regarding their concerns.

 1.5 there is a nominated person for each practice setting to actively support students and address student concerns